 • Robert M. Gates, Secretary of Defense, President Texas A&M, Director of CIA, 1991-93

-• Jerry Brown, Governor of California and Attorney-General.
+• Jerry Brown, former Governor of California and Attorney-General.

 • James Baker, Secretary of State under Pres.
 Bush Senior